Terms and Conditions

 (2) The Supplier shall assist the Client in complying with the obligations concerning the security of personal data, reporting requirements for data breaches, data protection impact assessments and prior consultations, referred to in Articles 32 to 36 of the GDPR.
 These include:

 - Ensuring an appropriate level of protection through technical and organizational measures that take into account the circumstances and purposes of the processing as well as the projected probability and severity of a possible infringement of the law as a result of security vulnerabilities and that enable an immediate detection of relevant infringement events.

 - The obligation to report a personal data breach immediately to the Client

 - The duty to assist the Client upon request with regard to the Client’s obligation to provide information to the data subject concerned and to immediately provide the Client with all relevant information in this regard.

-- Supporting the Client upon request with its data protection impact assessment.
+- Supporting the Client upon request with its data protection impact assessment

 (1) Subcontracting for the purpose of this Agreement is to be understood as meaning services which relate directly to the provision of the principal service.
 This does not include ancillary services, such as telecommunication services, postal / transport services, maintenance and user support services or the disposal of data carriers, as well as other measures to ensure the confidentiality, availability, integrity and resilience of the hardware and software of data processing equipment.
 The Supplier shall, however, be obliged to make appropriate and legally binding contractual arrangements and take appropriate inspection measures to ensure the data protection and the data security of the Client's data, even in the case of outsourced ancillary services.

-(2) Outsourcing to subcontractors or changing the existing subcontractor
+(2) Outsourcing to subcontractors or changing the existing subcontractor are permissible when:

 - The Supplier submits such an outsourcing to a subcontractor to the Client in writing or in text form with appropriate advance notice; and